TheThingsIndustries/lorawan-stack-docs/doc/content/getting-started/aws/ecs/mutual-tls/_index.md

 If there are new credentials, they will also be stored in Secrets Manager.

-The `-aws-proxy` images used for the proxy contain a cronjob that queries Secrets Manager (daily) and updates the proxy configuration.
+The `-aws-proxy` images used for the proxy contain a cronjob that queries Secrets Manager (daily by default) and updates the proxy configuration.

 ### Testing mTLS authentication